Maverick-D-Aece/etcd-config-management-system/README.md

-# Vert.x with etcd Configuration Management and WebSocket Example
+# Vert.x with etcd Configuration Management Example

-This project demonstrates how to integrate Vert.x with etcd for configuration management and WebSocket handling in a Java application.
+This project demonstrates how to integrate Vert.x with etcd for configuration management in a Java application.

 ## Overview

 Vert.x is a polyglot event-driven application framework that runs on the Java Virtual Machine (JVM).
-It provides a powerful toolkit for building reactive applications and supports various protocols and integrations, including WebSocket handling.
+It provides a powerful toolkit for building reactive applications and supports various protocols and integrations.

 etcd is a distributed key-value store that is widely used for shared configuration and service discovery in distributed systems.
 This project showcases how to use etcd for dynamic configuration updates in a Vert.x application, leveraging its watch feature to reactively handle changes.

 ## Features

 - **Configuration Management**: Utilize etcd to manage application configuration dynamically.
-- **WebSocket Integration**: Implement WebSocket endpoints to provide real-time communication capabilities.
 - **Asynchronous Handling**: Ensure non-blocking operations using Vert.x's asynchronous model.

 ## Requirements